 What about vitamins for vegetarians?

 Vegetarianism has been gaining popularity over the last few years.
-There are studies to show that a balanced vegetarian diet can help you live a healthier life by lowering hypertension, obesity and protection against a variety of cancers.
-There is a misconception that vegetarians cannot get all the vitamins, minerals and proteins they need from their diet.
+There are studies to show that a balanced vegetarian diet can help you live a healthier life by lowering hypertension, and obesity and protecting against a variety of cancers.
+There is a misconception that vegetarians cannot get all the vitamins, minerals, and proteins they need from their diet.
 Vitamin supplements can be a blessing (with your doctor’s advice).

 Here’s a look at essential vitamins and sources for vegetarians.